usmanawan50/ConsoleBasedTetris/README.md

 - [@usmanawan50](https://github.com/usmanawan50/usmanawan50.git)

-## Deployment on Windows with MingW
+## Deployment(on Windows)

 To deploy this project download source.cpp, open windows command line and move to the directory where the file is present.
-Then run:
+Then run command according to your compiler:

+### MingW
 ```bash
   g++ source.cpp -o output.exe; ./output.exe
 ```
-Run the relevant command if you have another compiler.

 ### Clang++
 ```bash
   clang++ -std=c++17 -Wall -Wextra -o output source.cpp && ./output
 ```